-2. The ride to the Blue Ridge Gathering at Cruso, NC is an annual event that I have hosted for over ten years.
-Nothing formal, just some folks meeting up to ride and eat, and eat and ride!
-We meet at the Moonshine Campground near Sylva, NC and folks seem to have a good time.
-We had over to 50 folks show up in 2017 and we could not have asked for better weather.
-The camping area looked like a bunch of mushrooms had sprouted up while we were out riding Thursday.
-The Friday group ride had over 35 bikes in total and went really well using the Drop and Sweep Method.
-The leaves were just before their peak, showing some color on the sides of the mountains.
-Close to 40 folks showed up for our supper at the Sagebrush Steakhouse.
-We'll be having it again at the same place next year since Miss Dana and Jim are kind enough to let us come back.

 3. My knees are doing just fine and I can honestly say that I would not know that I had a replacement if it were not for the scars and some activities that I avoid to prolong the life of the implants.
 Currently I am walking three miles a day and riding five miles a day on my exercise bike.
 I am hoping work my way back up to ten miles biking as I was doing before my aneurysm repair surgery.

-6. I just posted the pictures and commentary for my recent ride across the United States on Highway 50, The Main Street Of The USA.
+4. I just posted the pictures and commentary for my recent ride across the United States on Highway 50, The Main Street Of The USA.
 I also have posted a video of the ride down Pikes Peak.
 Hope you enjoy it as much as I did!

-REWRITE